ajsaule/crypto-dashboard/README.md

 ## If I could do it again
 - I would design the UI myself
 - Think it out more in terms of fault tolerance
-- Design with an orientation toward scalability with the code
+- Design with an orientation toward scalability in the code
 - Fix the bugs around XRP and % change
+- Get the serverless function to work in vercel